What is Fixed Cost?

 Calculate the fixed cost for the company.

-Thus, the fixed cost for the company will be $1000000.
-The company must pay this regardless of the incurred profit or loss.
+Thus, the fixed cost for the company will be $1000000, and the company must pay this regardless of the incurred profit or loss.

 Types

-- Sunk costs are those that have already been incurred and cannot be recovered.
+- Sunk costs refer to expenses that have already been incurred and cannot be recovered.

-- An example would be the purchase price of a piece of machinery that is no longer used.
+- An example would be the purchase price of a piece of machinery that is no longer in use.

-- Committed costs are those that have been incurred but can be changed in the future.
+- Committed costs are expenses that have been incurred but can be changed in the future.

 - An example would be the monthly rent for factory space.
-The committed cost will change accordingly if the business decides to move to a new location.
+If the business decides to move to a new location, the committed cost will change accordingly.

 Fixed vs. Variable Costs